fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 Having said that, for the communication between the browser and server we will instead be using the [axios](https://github.com/axios/axios) library, which functions like fetch, but is a bit more pleasant to use.
 Another good reason for the use of axios is us getting familiar with adding external libraries, so-called <i>npm packages</i>, to React projects.

-Nowadays practically all Javascript projects are defined using the node package manager, aka [npm](https://docs.npmjs.com/getting-started/what-is-npm).
+Nowadays, practically all JavaScript projects are defined using the node package manager, aka [npm](https://docs.npmjs.com/getting-started/what-is-npm).
 The projects created using create-react-app also follow the npm format.
 A strong sign that a project uses npm is the file <i>package.json</i> at the root of the project:

 ```json
 {